Eid al-Fitr: Albania

 Albanian Muslims generally celebrate the day as with most other countries.
 The day is known as Fitër Bajrami or Bajrami i Madh in Albania.
-Magiritsa (Greek Easter soup) is popularly consumed.
+Worshipers attend a dawn prayer and a sermon, after which people visit each other, plan gatherings and give gifts to children.
+Magiritsa (Greek Easter soup) and baklava are popularly consumed.

 Bosnia and Herzegovina

 In Bosnia and Herzegovina, Eid al-Fitr is locally known as Ramazanski bajram.
 It is a three-day public holiday.
-Worshipers attend a dawn prayer and a sermon, after which people visit each other, give gifts to children and popularly consume baklava.
+Like Albanians, worshipers attend a dawn prayer and a sermon, after which people visit each other, give gifts to children, and popularly consume baklava.